MELISSA MCCARTNEY, ED.D

 Fedock, B., Avella, J., McCartney, M., & Neeley, D. (2016, December).
 Online adjunct higher education teachers’ perceptions of using social media as instructional approaches to reach diverse learners.
 Presented at the 29th Annual Arizona Educational Research Organization Conference.
 Tempe, AZ.

-Plough, J., McCartney, M. (2016, October).
-Meditation, critical thinking and critical inquiry in higher Education: A case study.
+Plough, J., & McCartney, M. (2016, October).
+Meditation, critical thinking and critical inquiry in higher education: A case study.
 Presented at the 8th Annual Association for Contemplative Mind in Higher Education Conference.
 Amherst, MA.

 McCartney, M. (2014, January).
 Preventing plagiarism and strategies for teaching APA formatting.
 Presented at the Anthem College Annual Faculty meeting.
 Phoenix, AZ.